Three decades of history

 Integration into FCT

-2012 - Integration of FCCN in the Foundation for Science and Technology (FCT).
+2012 - Integration of FCCN into the Foundation for Science and Technology (FCT).

-2013 - Creation of DNS.PT Association, succeeding FCCN in the responsibility of managing the .pt top level domain.
+2013 - Creation of the DNS.PT Association, succeeding FCCN in the responsibility of managing the .pt top-level domain.

-The mission and attributions of FCCN would be integrated in the Foundation for Science and Technology, IP.
+The mission and attributions of FCCN would be integrated into the Foundation for Science and Technology, IP.

 2014 - Start of the PTCRIS